How to eat pumpkin

 Don’t throw away those seeds.
 They are not only tasty with soups and salads and a convenient snack they are also a wonderfully nutritious food that's very rich in zinc.
 They also contain plant compounds known as phytosterols, and free-radical scavenging antioxidants, which can give your health an added boost.
 Simmer them in salted water for 10 minutes and then bake in a hot oven until brown.

-Storing a pumkin
+Storing a pumpkin

 When carving your pumpkin, scrape out the insides and steam (or blanche) these bits of pumpkin flesh and freeze them for another day.
 Steamed pumpkin flesh and raw pumpkin flesh will last a few days in the fridge.